Sheet-Pan Lemon-Garlic Salmon With Vegetables

 -

-Return the pan to the oven and roast for 10 to 12 minutes until the salmon flakes easily and reaches 120 to 125 F in the thickest part for medium.
+Return the pan to the oven and roast for 12 to 15 minutes, until the salmon flakes easily with a fork.

 -